LLNL/axom/src/docs/sphinx/coding_guide/scope_sec6.rst

          int ii;
          ...
          for (ii = 0; ...) {

+      Beyond readability, this rule has benefits for thread safety, etc.

       **Exception:** When a local variable is an object, its constructor and destructor may be invoked every time a scope (such as a loop) is entered